 Remember, cats do want company.
-This is why they jump in your lap, or instigate playtime with other felines.
-They don’t want constant, uninterrupted stimulation.
+This is why they jump in your lap or instigate playtime with other felines.
+They just don’t want constant, uninterrupted stimulation.

 How Do I Know if My Cat Wants to Spend Time with Me?

-The simple answer is that your cat will tell you.
-If a cat wants attention, they’ll find a way to get it.
+Your cat will tell you.
+If a cat wants attention, she’ll find a way to get it.

-They’ll rub against your legs, or jump in your lap.
-They’ll lie on your computer keyboard, or paw at the newspaper you’re reading.
-If you continue ignoring them, they’ll knock a glass off a table.
+She’ll rub against your legs or jump in your lap.
+She’ll lie on your computer keyboard, or paw at the newspaper you’re reading.
+If you continue ignoring her, she’ll knock a glass off a table.

-The best way to meet a cat’s desires for attention is to get them into a schedule.
+The most effective way to meet a cat’s desires for attention is to get her into a schedule.
 Cats love routine.
-If they know certain times are earmarked for human interaction; they’ll wait patiently.
+If she knows certain times are earmarked for human interaction, she’ll wait patiently.

-Stick to this schedule, and your cat will be happy.
-Your cat isn’t being antisocial if they decline impromptu handling outside these times.
-They’re just not ready.
-They’ll come to find you if they want to be petted.
+Stick to this schedule and your cat will be happy.
+Your cat isn’t being antisocial if she declines impromptu handling outside these times.
+She’s just not ready.
+She’ll come to find you if she wants to be petted.

-A routine creates the best of both worlds for cats.
-They’ll spend time alone, but know that their company is coming.
+A routine creates the best of both worlds for a cat.
+She’ll spend time alone, but know that company is coming.
 This appeals to an animal that could be described as both social and a loner.

 How Do You Know if a Cat is Lonely?